active-group/reacl/doc/intro.md

   (bold (.toLocaleTimeString date "en-US" #js {"timeZone" timezone})))
 ```

-Then we define the following class, that has no arguments, but defines
+Then we define the following class that has no arguments but defines
 a timezone value as the application state of components created from
 it: